Lindenson/ChatReactJS/README.md

 End-to-end encryption

-📌 Summary
+### 📌 Summary
 This project is not just a chat app — it is a reference architecture for building reliable real-time applications with React, Redux, WebSocket, and WebRTC.

-If you understand this codebase — you understand how to build production-grade real-time systems.
+If you understand this codebase, you understand how to build production-grade real-time systems.

 Happy hacking 🚀